Tired of hearing “I Need To Think About It”?

 1. Rescue the conversation

 This is where you go into a deeper conversation about whatever is creating the concern or resistance.
-Maybe you just need to explain some part of your work in more detail, or reassure them about something, or coach them around their fears and resistance – all with their permission of course.
-This is not about pushy sales.
+Maybe you just need to explain some part of your work in more detail, reassure them about something, or coach them around their fears and resistance – all with their permission of course as this is not about pushy sales.
 Most of the time in this situation you’ll find you can help the client find their way through any worries or fears about going ahead – but you can only do that if you’ve asked them for more information on what is causing them to hesitate.

-This is where you acknowledge their reason for needing to go away (providing you agree with that reason of course – sometimes you serve them best by challenging them).
-And schedule the time when you are going to speak next.
+This is where you acknowledge their reason for needing to go away (providing you agree with that reason of course – sometimes you serve them best by challenging them), and schedule the time when you are going to speak next.
 This way you both have a bridge to that next conversation and you are not left wondering what is happening and worrying about how to follow up with them.

 Getting the Internal Yes